cimt-ag/data_vault_pipelinedescription/documentation/Reference of core syntax elements.md

 (optional, default=false)
 <br>when set to true, the declaration and processing for multiactive satellites will be applied (no primary key, awarenes of multiple active rows for change detection)

-**is_historized**
+**is_enddated**
-(optional, default = true)
+(optional, default depends on model profile)
-<br>when set to true (default) meta data columns for historization enddating will be added to the table and loading mechanism will process enddating functions
+<br>when set to true (default) meta data columns for historization enddating will be added to the table and loading process will execute enddating functions

 **diff_hash_column_name**
-(mandatory when is_historized=true or a "completion load pattern" is used)
+(might be ommitted, when the implementation is not using a diff hash)
-<br> Name of the colum that will contains the diff_hash (might be ommitted, when the implementation is not using a diff hash)
+<br> Name of the colum that will contain the diff_hash
 <br>*"rh_account_p1_sat"*

 **driving_keys[]**